-From 20th June 2022, the law in Ireland will assume my capacity to manage my own affairs as a basic human right.
+From 26th April 2023, the law in Ireland has taken it for granted as a basic human right that I can manage my own affairs .
 This means making my own decisions.
 Does this seem weird?
 Well, it is if you think about what has gone before.
 We had people being “made” a Ward of Court or “taken” into Wardship.
 We had notions like “unsound mind” that we took for granted.

 What Is Capacity?